A Review on The Sixth Painleve' Equation: Finding the Critical Behaviours

 The critical behaviours (\ref{locintro}) and (\ref{hoshi0}) are based on the restriction (\ref{RESTOacasa}), which is a restriction on $\Lambda$.
 The question arises whether the limit procedure of section \ref{JimboWork} can be generalised when $\Lambda=\pmatrix{0&1\cr0&0}$ and when

 We also would like to study cases where $A_0(x)$ and $A_x(x)$, taken separately, diverge faster than a power $x^{-|\sigma|/2}$, $0<|\sigma|<1$, for example, cases when $xA_0(x)\to $ constant matrix, for $x\to 0$.
-These behaviors substituted into (\ref{ipsilon}) will produce critical behaviours different from (\ref{locintro}).
+These behaviours substituted into (\ref{ipsilon}) will produce critical behaviours different from (\ref{locintro}).

 The above question, together with the search for a constructive procedure which produces critical behaviours of $A_0(x)$, $A_x(x)$ and $A_1(x)$ with minimal assumptions, was the starting point for the {\it matching procedure} developed in \cite{D2}.
 Originally, such procedure was suggested by Its and Novokshenov in \cite{IN}, for the second and third Painlev\'e equations.
 This approach was further developed and used by Kapaev, Kitaev, Andreev, and Vartanian (see for example \cite{KitaevAndreev}).
 We finally implemented it for PVI in \cite{D2} (I thank A. Kitaev for introducing me to the method).